 This should really go without saying, but I’ll say it anyway.
-If you’re writing for a magazine for home PC users, your editor isn’t going to appreciate ideas on network security no matter how wonderful they may be.
-Similarly, when writing for a small business owner, you might want to forgo organization tips of the “avoid distractions” variety.
+If you’re writing for a magazine for the average person interested in tech, your editor won’t appreciate ideas on network security no matter how wonderful they may be.
+Similarly, when writing for a small business owner, forgo articles on “how inter-department communication is important.”
 Always be familiar with your average reader’s knowledge level.
-That’ll help you make the distinction between good ideas and great ones.
+That’ll help you distinguish between good ideas and great ones.

 6. Make boring subjects come alive

 Editors love writers with a dash of style, attitude, and chutzpah.
-One editor I worked with repeatedly told me once that the reason he continued assigning me technical stories was that I was able to translate them to the average reader’s level by humanizing the subject.
-I loved that my work was seen this way and started learning how to do that even better.
+An editor I worked with for years told me the reason he continued assigning me technical stories was that I could translate them to the average reader’s level by humanizing the subject.
+I loved that he saw my work this way, and I started learning how to do that even better.

 This is especially true with technical, business, and trade magazines, where sometimes the numbers and the facts get in the way of telling a good tale.
 Remember, your job isn’t only to inform a reader, but also to entertain her (or at least hold her interest).